 Active Ingredient History

-Lipiodol, also known as ethiodized oil, is a poppyseed oil used by injection as a radio-opaque contrast agent that is used to outline structures in radiological investigations.
-It is used in chemoembolization applications as a contrast agent in follow-up imaging.
-Lipiodol is also used in lymphangiography, the imaging of the lymphatic system.
+Iodized oil, also known as ethiodized oil, brand name Lipiodol, is a medication derived from poppyseed oil and iodine.
+When given by injection, it is a radio-opaque contrast agent that is used to outline structures in radiological investigations.
+When given orally or by intramuscular injection once or twice a year, it prevents endemic goitre in remote communities.
 It has an additional use in gastric variceal obliteration as a dilutant that does not affect polymerization of cyanoacrylate.
 Wikipedia

 Drug Pricing (per unit)